faircloth-lab/phyluce/docs/citing.rst

 You can cite the `phyluce`_ repository using:

 ..
 [BCF2014] Faircloth BC.
-2014. phyluce: phylogenetics inference from
+2014. phyluce: phylogenetic estimation from
    ultraconserved elements.
    doi:`10.6079/J9PHYL <http://doi.org/10.6079/J9PHYL>`_.